microsoft/FluidFramework/BREAKING.md

 `ISummaryRuntimeOptions.summarizerOptions`

 ### Op reentry will no longer be supported
 Submitting an op while processing an op will no longer be supported as it can lead to inconsistencies in the document and to DDS change events observing out-of-order changes.
 An example scenario is changing a DDS inside the handler for the `valueChanged` event of a DDS.

+The functionality is currently disabled but it can be enabled using the `IContainerRuntimeOptions.enableOpReentryCheck` property, which will eventually become the default.
+If the option is enabled, the functionality can be disabled at runtime using the `Fluid.ContainerRuntime.DisableOpReentryCheck` feature gate.

-If the runtime detects an op which was submitted in this manner, an error will be thrown and current container will close.
+With the feature enabled, If the runtime detects an op which was submitted in this manner, an error will be thrown and the current container will close.

 ```ts
 sharedMap.on("valueChanged", (changed) => {